alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-arms-military-or-dual-use-goods-and-services.markdown

 $CTA

-##Deactivated firearms [include this for trade shows/exhibitions, or is this too edge case/mainstream?]
+##Deactivated firearms

 You must hold the relevant import licence [link?] and the firearm must be accompanied by an EU deactivation certificate.

 To apply, contact <firearms@homeoffice.gsi.gov.uk>

+[include this section for trade shows/exhibitions?]

 ##Restricted items